fluxcd/helm-controller/docs/spec/v2/helmreleases.md

 The digest is used to determine if the controller should reset the [failure counters](#failure-counters) due to a change in the values.

+### Last Attempted Post Renderers Digest

+The helm-controller reports the digest for the [post renderers](#post-renderers) it last attempted to perform a Helm install or upgrade with in the `.status.lastAttemptedPostRenderersDigest` field.

+This field is used by the controller to determine if a deployed Helm release is in sync with the HelmRelease `spec.PostRenderers` configuration and whether it should trigger a Helm upgrade.

 ### Last Attempted Revision

 The helm-controller reports the revision of the Helm chart it last attempted